Arktos (book): Contents

 Following a preface, the book is split into five parts, each with multiple chapters.
 Godwin writes that in his approach to the book, he has "tried above all to separate the sense from the nonsense and to trace each rank growth to its roots".
 In the preface, Godwin writes of what drew him to his interest in the polar regions and their mythology, its repeated mention in occult literature.

 The book profiles a variety of polar myths and their significance, from the ancient to the modern, though primarily in the 19th century, focusing on their influence on the occult.
 Godwin begins the body of the book with a note: the polar axis sits at about 23 1/2 degrees.
 He notes the history of a belief in its shift; this belief in a change in the degree of the polar axis serves as a motif in the work.
 In Part I, "Prologue in Hyperborea", Godwin traces the idea of an imagined "Golden Age" in spirituality.
-Godwin examines the ideas of Theosophy and its originator Helena Blavatsky, and the occultist René Guénon, whose writings both wrote of a kind of polar myth and the mythical northern region of Hyperborea.
+Godwin examines the ideas of Theosophy and its originator Helena Blavatsky, describing Blavatsky as "the most fecund source of ideas on our subject", and the occultist René Guénon, whose writings both wrote of a kind of polar myth and the mythical northern region of Hyperborea.
 He writes about the Hollow Earth in relation to the topic.

-Part II, "The Northern Lights", has Godwin covers these earlier ideas and their alleged connection to Nazi currents and Nazi occultism, particularly the Thule Society.
+Part II, "The Northern Lights", has Godwin covers these earlier ideas and their alleged connection to Nazi currents and Nazi occultism, particularly the Thule Society, which are widespread in popular mythology.
 Godwin argues such myths influenced some occultist Nazi ideas and he traces borrowings from Theosophy to the influence of polar myths on Nazi ideas.
 "The Hidden Lands", Part III, covers hidden kingdoms portrayed as having ties to the polar regions, including Agartha, Shambhala, and Thule.
 As part of his coverage of the latter, he writes about science fiction writer Raymond Palmer and the Shaver hoax.
 Godwin also writes about neo-Nazi belief in polar ideas, including that that Hitler survived in Antarctica and the works of Miguel Serrano.

 While in Part IV, "Arcadia Regained", Godwin writes about the history of ancient symbolic or mythic views of the polar regions, and additional spiritual approaches.
 The final section, "The Tilt", begins with an exploration of a "catastrophic" belief in a polar shift, as well as other theories on its meaning and consequences through history.
 In his conclusion, Godwin argues that whether life is actually better or worse, "the overall tone of global life has never been worse", but that "it is much too large to worry about" the world ending in such a dramatic fashion as the prophets he wrote about speculate.
 Following the main content of the book are endnotes, a bibliography, a list of image sources, and an index.